 This one is for the vegans.
 I’ve read it so many times in vegan Facebook groups.
 “I’m not traveling to XYZ because of [insert: animal abuse].”

 Let me ask you a question – where do you live and/or travel to that doesn’t have a horrendous meat or dairy industry?
-I’d love to know what country is totally vegan so I can move there.
+I’d love to know where you live and how you manage to be superior to the rest of the world.

 This is total hypocrisy.
 Yes, the Dog Meat Festival is horrendous, and protesting it is noble.
 But factory farming, or any type of farming that results in the slaughter of animals, is equally horrendous.
 It’s no reason to not travel to a country.